bitcolorine/Je-suis-eclectique/book.md

 </ul>

 <p class="panel">This is a book that covers the realities, pitfalls and epiphanies of finding your creative outlet, about what it means to be creative, talented and/or artistic
-It's about what to do once you find the artform you were meant to practice.</p>
+It's about what to do once you find the art form you were meant to practice.</p>

 <h3>What this book is not </h3>

 <p>This is not a business book.
 It will not teach you how monetize anything.
-It will teach you to hold on to your creativity and like the good old masters, produce a lot of work for the simple reason that you have no choice.</p>
+It will teach you to hold on to your creativity and, like the good old masters, produce a lot of work for the simple reason that you have no choice.</p>

 <h3>If you:</h3>